aallm004/atlas-printf/README.md

 # _printf: Building a Custom Print Function from Scratch

 ## Project Overview
-**_printf** is not just another school project—it's a deep dive into the inner workings of one of C's most powerful and complex functions.
+**_printf** is one of C's most powerful and complex functions.
 By recreating `printf` from scratch, this project demonstrates advanced understanding of:
 - Variadic functions in C
 - Memory management and string manipulation
 - Complex parsing algorithms
 - Modular code design

-## About the Developers

-Hello!
-We're Abigail Allman and Jeremy Mitts, a team of passionate software engineers with a love for low-level programming and systems design.
-This project represents our journey into understanding how fundamental C library functions actually work under the hood.

-Connect with us:
+Created by:
 - Abigail Aleman: [LinkedIn](https://www.linkedin.com/in/abigailraleman/)
 - Jeremy Mitts: [LinkedIn](https://www.linkedin.com/in/jeremy-mitts/)